Deciding to write a book is a bold and always rewarding decision.

 I don’t advise that you “just do it.”
 Before clacking away at your keyboard, it’s wise to determine why you want to write in the first place.

-You might want to classify your motives for wanting to write your book into two groups: motives that serve your interest and objectives that help others.
+You might want to classify your motives for writing a business book into two groups: motives that serve your interest and objectives that help others.
 It’s easy to focus only on goals like “I want to help people build better businesses” or “I want my book to be the go-to marketing resource for small business owners.”

 These are great, and we’ll get to them, but it’s crucial that you also look out for yourself and identify a motive that helps you achieve a personal goal.